 plf::nanotimer - A cross-platform lowest-overhead microsecond-precision timer for simple benchmarking on Linux/BSD/Windows/Mac.

-plf::timsort - A fork of GFX'x timsort function - will be used internally by colony (instead of std::sort) if included in the project prior to colony's header.
+plf::timsort - A fork of GFX's timsort function - will be used internally by colony (instead of std::sort) if included in the project prior to colony.

-the jump-counting skipfield pattern (PDF) - A skipfield pattern which avoids branching during iteration.
+Advanced jump-counting skipfield pattern - A skipfield pattern which avoids branching during iteration.
 Used by colony.